You are here

 As preparation for the Institute, everyone is encouraged to participate in the online component of the course during the month of June.
 The readings, resources, and forum discussions provide extensive information and help build community prior to our week together.
 The online component is required for those taking the course for credit, (plus additional graduate credit requirements).

 Each year TAB Institute attendees provide an image of student's artwork prior to the start of the Institute.
 The purpose of this exhibit is to examine what quality work looks like in TAB art programs so teachers can calibrate their expectations based on a wide variety of student artwork.
 Each image is accompanied by an artist statement and comments from the teacher explaining the context and why the piece was selected for this exhibit.
 These images will be enlarged and printed for the exhibit so high-quality jpegs are appreciated.
 The exhibit is open throughout the week.

 Most TAB classrooms are designed with distinct studio centers for various media.
 Studio centers typically feature materials, tools, and resources organized for easy student access.
 All experienced TAB teachers are encouraged to bring one studio center to the TAB Institute.
 These will be installed in the studios, for use by attendees.
 Materials and tools can be made available to those teachers who want to set up a studio center while traveling with limited space.

 Massachusetts College of Art and Design offers 3 graduate credits for work completed in the Teaching for Artistic Behavior Institute and MA Professional Development Point certificates for those who choose to audit the course.
 Those auditing the course are encouraged to participate in all of the activities/requirements.

-- TAB Student Art Exhibit: Participants must submit two examples of student artwork, with artist statements and teacher comments
+- TAB Student Art Exhibit: Participants must submit one student artwork, with artist statements and teacher comments

 - Final Project: A final project will be completed at the end of the course.
 Past projects have included class websites, room design plans, curriculum mapping, and advocacy brochures